A Scholarship Fund for business students at the Kingstec Campus, Nova Scotia Community College (NSCC)

 This Fund was established by his wife of 56 years, Ethel, with the support and love of their four children, to honour Donald by ensuring with this scholarship that his dedication to, and love of, his home in Nova Scotia, continue on forever in his memory.

-Applicants will be adjudicated upon the basis of their financial need and academic standing.
+Applicants will be adjudicated upon the basis of their financial needs and academic standing.